Wow11One/url_parser/Readme.md

 A scheme is required for a URL address.

+**Technical aspects of parsing:**

 For parsing purposes, created an enum of all official protocols and method that returns their string value.
 The first rule of this parser checks whether a provided string is a valid URL scheme.
+It is important to mention, that URL scheme is case insensitive.
 </dd>

 <dt>